PrestoConFuoco1/Echo-bot/README.md

 ## Compile

-First of all, you need to clone the repository with the server sources and build it using stack.
+First of all, you need to clone the repository with the bot sources and build it using stack.
 Usually it is enough to just run `stack build`, all the libraries will be compiled automatically.
 Eventually building can crash because of some external libraries that are not installed on your machine.
 If you are using Linux, you can just install them yourself.
 For example, if you are using Ubuntu and